DataDog/documentation/content/en/service_management/workflows/actions/set_variables.md

 ---

 To set a mutable workflow variable, use the [Set variable][1] action.
-You can use the action to declare, update and access variables throughout your workflow.
-Setting a variable allows you to perform more complex workflow operations.
+You can use this action to declare, update, and access variables throughout your workflow, which allows you to perform more complex workflow operations.
 For example:
 - _Handling API pagination_: API requests sometimes require you to keep track of a page token or offset.
 - _Handling lists_: You can use a variable to initialize an array and perform actions like map and reduce.
-- _Iteration_: Variables allow you to manipulate and store data inside a [for loop][2] and then use that data in the rest of the workflow.
+- _Iteration_: Variables allow you to manipulate and store data inside a [for loop][2].
+You can then use that data in the rest of the workflow.

 ## Set a variable